adam-greer/blog/content/posts/2023-HuntressCTF-Indirect_Payload.md

 ![](/2023-HuntressCTF/ip2.png)

-The web server generates 20 302 redirects and at this point the browser intrupts and stops redirecting and generates an error.
+The web server generates 20 302 redirects and at this point the browser interrupts and stops redirecting and generates an error.

 ![](/2023-HuntressCTF/ip3.png)

 Looking at the history in burp suite, I noticed that every other request had a MIME type of text.
-Investgating the ```text MIME type``` I noticed that its hinting towards the flag.
+Investigating the ```text MIME type``` I noticed that its hinting towards the flag.

 ![](/2023-HuntressCTF/ip4.png)